Shimanti/apiTest/README.md

 # apiTest
-A Subscriber app that is built with Node.js, Express, and Mongoose
+A app that is built with Node.js, Express, and Mongoose to modify Subscriber data